visit-dav/visit/src/doc/dev_manual/MemoryLeaks.rst

 The following steps were from building and running VisIt_ 3.1 on Quartz, a Linux cluster.

-Building the third party Libraries
+Building the Third Party Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to use vtkDebugLeaks you will need to enable it when you build